AronnoDIU/Library_Management_System/README.md

 - Book borrowing and returning: Facilitates the process of borrowing and returning books, with due date tracking and reminders.
 - Search and filtering: Provides a search functionality to quickly find books by title, author, or category.
 - Reports and statistics: Generates reports on book availability, popular books, and fines collected.
+- **Book reservations**: Allows users to reserve books that are currently available.

 ## Usage